CodeupClassroom/hopper-classification-project-sample/README.md

 - *You should call out questions of the data using natural language that speaks to the business stakeholders in markdown cells, ideally a header prior to the visualization or statistical test, that you then explore.
 This does not take the place of stating your null hypothesis/alternative hypothesis when doing a statistical test.
 But those hypotheses are generally for you.
 By writing questions that you intend to answer with visualizations and statistical tests in natural language, like ""Are office supplies leading to differences in profit in Texas?"", you are able to guide both yourself and your reader through the highlights of your analysis.
 You ask a question, create a visual, run a statistical test (if appropriate), and wrap it nicely with a markdown cell that contains a clear answer in layman's terms.
 You do all that before moving to the next question.*

+For example:

+1. Was the phrase "women and children first" just a myth or did they really try to get out women and children first?
+If so, they would show as more likely to survive.

+2. Do those who travel first class get quicker access to life boats?

+3. Do families with small children get priority access?
+Even if they at the bottom of the boat in 3rd class?

+4. Did traveling alone make a difference?
+Did it depend on sex?
+What was the survival rate for women traveling alone vs. men traveling along?

+5. If families were more likely to be saved, is there a max family size where that benefit is lost?

+4. Contextual questions: Did most people die or survive?
+How many men/women were on the boat?
+How many across different classes?

 ##### Exploring through visualizations (report.ipynb)

 - *At least 5 visualations are included in your final report.*